icebergnlp/icebergnlp.github.io/README.md

  2. Modify [`bib/berglab-pubs.bib`](bib/berglab-pubs.bib) as needed.
  3. Running `make` from the repo's main directory will regenerate the [`_includes/pubs.html`](_includes/pubs.html) page.
  4. To serve the website locally on your machine, run `make serve`.
 You'll be able to view the local version at `http://127.0.0.1:5002`.
+ 5. To deploy, commit and push your changes to the `master` branch.

 Comments on formatting:
  * Papers are sorted by the `month` field in the BibTeX entries.
 If no month is listed (or the `month` field is not parsed correctly), the paper will appear at the end of the list for the corresponding year.
 So far we've been adding the month manually to all papers except preprints.